 - 9. Shuttle Art Alcohol Based Art Markers

 - 10. ZIG Kuretake Clean Color Real Brush Marker

 - What to Look for When Buying Blending Markers

 1. Copic Markers Sketch Set Blending Basics

 It may not come as a surprise to see this brand on my list because it is popular among artists and designers across many fields.
-Popularity aside, the company has earned its name for manufacturing the best markers for blending.
+Popularity aside, the company has earned its name for manufacturing the most favorite markers for blending.